 - Get some written inspection reports and costs according to the areas that are termite infested.
 Further, ensure you know the number of treatments and materials that will be needed.

-- What amount of time will be needed to fully undertake the termite inspection.
-Does the inspector offer any warranty or additional costs while inspecting.
+- What amount of time will be needed to undertake the termite inspection fully.
+Does the inspector offer any warranty or additional costs while inspecting?

-- Finally, the inspector should outline how long you, your kids, and kids must remain outside the house after the inspection is undertaken.
+- Finally, the inspector should outline how long you, your kids, and kids must remain outside the house after undertaken.

 4. Check the Inspection Reports (Including Costs)

 The next step will be reviewing the provided cost estimates from the inspection.
-So, now check the difference in the kind of materials to be used in the inspection.
+So, now check the difference in the kind of materials to be used in the examination.

-Also, ensure that you’re good with the materials to be used in the inspection and termite treatment process.
+Also, ensure that you’re good with the materials used in the inspection and termite treatment process.
 Further, compare the materials or items and the costs – including that of labor.